 Coastal Maine is peaceful in the fall as the majority of tourists have packed up and headed home.
 If you’re considering a long weekend getaway that combines the best of town and country, add the Inn by the Sea to your list.

-The inn offers experiential programs to connect visitors with the surroundings.
+The inn offers programs to connect visitors with the surroundings.
 Venture out onto Casco Bay on a working lobster boat, participate in a garden tour, take a guided nature hike, or visit the historic Portland Head Light, the oldest lighthouse in Maine, surrounded by space for kids to run and explore.
 The Inn’s Sea Glass restaurant offers a dining experience with an eco-emphasis on serving underutilized yet delectable Gulf of Maine seafood.
 If your children don’t care for fish, there’s a standard kids' menu.
 The inn is also one of the most pet-friendly hotels anywhere, so bring the pooch for some canine pampering.

 RELATED: 7 Favorite Upstate New York Getaways for Families